 5 key questions to ensuring a lawful placement

-Over the past 18 months, internships have been hitting the headlines for all the wrong reasons.
-A few employers have been using internships to take advantage of people who are trying to gain experience in the workforce.
+Internships sometimes hit the headlines for all the wrong reasons, such as when employers use internships to take advantage of people who are trying to gain experience in the workforce.

 People in employment relationships are employees of a business and entitled to: